Code0254/Code0254/README.md

 I'm a passionate Content Writer ✍ and an aspiring digital nomad.
 I am studying programming with an intermediate understanding of Python and the Django framework.

-- 👋 My name is Brian Koome
+- 👋 My name is Brian Koome.
 - 👀 I’m interested in learning solidity.
 - 🌱 I’m a content writer specializing in Web3 and artificial intelligence.
 - 💞️ I’m looking for a junior/ learning developer role.
 Ready to work for free.